wjgoarxiv/LongChatGPT/README.md

 ## UPDATE: PDF Converting Functionality Revitalized!
 > [2023-04-11 updated]

 Great news!
-We have revitalized the PDF converting functionality using `PyTesseract`.
-Now, our tool is capable of converting PDF inputs into well-formatted markdown format, providing better results with ChatGPT.
+I have revitalized the PDF converting functionality using `PyTesseract`.
+Now, this tool is capable of converting PDF inputs into well-formatted markdown format, providing better results with ChatGPT.

 To use this feature, simply provide your PDF file as input, and the tool will automatically convert it into a markdown format that ChatGPT can process effectively.